 Presents topics in differential calculus of one variable including the theory of limits, derivatives, differentials, definite and indefinite integrals and applications to algebraic and transcendental functions.
 Designed for mathematical, physical, and engineering science programs.
 Prerequisites: a placement recommendation for MTH 273 and four units of high school mathematics including Algebra I, Algebra II, Geometry and Trigonometry or equivalent.
+Completion of MTH 163 or MTH 166 is highly recommended.
 (Credit will not be awarded for more than one of the MTH 173, MTH 175 or MTH 273.)
 Lecture 3 hours per week.